 - Sending each above communication in writing via hard-copy or by email.

 - Director will respond within five academic days of receiving appeal by hard-copy or by email.
 The Director’s decision is final.

 Immediately upon ceasing Your Unit occupancy, You must return each Key.

 If You reasonably foresee a need to first occupy Your room at any time after Your assigned arrival date, You must notify the ORL in writing before that assigned date.
-University has no duty to hold Your Unit later than the first day of classes, unless You have notified ORL of the late arrival and an ORL staff member in writing has acknowledged this notice.
-If You fail timely to provide that notice, You have no further right to the Unit and You forfeit your right to any applicable deposit return.
+University has no duty to hold Your Unit later than the first day of classes, unless You have notified ORL of the late arrival and an ORL staff member has acknowledged this notice in writing.
+If You fail timely to provide that notice, You may have no further right to the Unit and are subject to the Housing Refund Policy.

 You are responsible for damage to your Unit and University-owned property assigned to that Unit during the License Period, excluding reasonable wear-and-tear and damage caused by the acts or omissions of the University.

-University is not liable for theft, loss or damage of your belongings stored or otherwise maintained in Housing.
-Students are encouraged to confirm coverage from their personal renter or homeowner’s insurance policies.
+University is not liable for theft, loss or damage of your belongings stored or otherwise maintained in Housing or elsewhere on or off of the University campus.
+Students are encouraged to obtain/carry adequate personal property insurance.